ConduitIO/conduit/docs/writing-a-connector-guidelines.md

-# Writing a connector: Best practices
+# Guidelines for writing a connector

-This document describes patterns and processes that have been successfully used in many Conduit connectors over the past few years.The document assumes basic knowledge about how Conduit works.
+This document describes patterns and processes that have been successfully used in many Conduit connectors over the past few years.
+The document assumes basic knowledge about how Conduit works.

 ## Start with the connector template